szorfein/szorfein.github.io/_posts/2018-04-26-make-your-own-archiso-with-ZFS.md

 comments: true
 ---

-First, you need follow an other post to [install archlinux on vm](https://szorfein.github.io/archlinux/qemu/archlinux-with-qemu/).
-Once terminated, we create this iso.

-## Boot on the virtual machine

-Boot on our script without any option.
+For the rest of this wiki, i will use QEMU, you can switch on virtualbox or what you want.
+I've alrealy create the archlinux system in an other post [here](https://szorfein.github.io/archlinux/qemu/archlinux-with-qemu/).

+So, i run my script for start the vm.

     $ archvm

-## Network
+# Network

 Control the network, launch dhcpcd if need:

     # ping -c 1 gentoo.org
     # dhcpcd ens3

-## Dependencies
+# Dependencies

 Next step is to install somes dependencies:

     # pacman -S archiso git

-## Clone Gentoo-ZFS
+# Clone Gentoo-ZFS

-My repository contain the necessary to install zfs-lts, and other tools.
+My repository contain the necessary to install zfs-lts and somes script i need to autoformat a hdd with zfs.

     # git clone https://github.com/szorfein/Gentoo-ZFS

 ## Copy files

-Copy base file from releng dir to build archiso image:
+Copy the `releng` directory from archlinux to build our custome image.

     # cp -r /usr/share/archiso/configs/releng archlive

-And update files from my repository
+And update somes files with my repository.

     # cp -a Gentoo-ZFS/archiso/* archlive

 ## ArchZfs and gpg key

-Before build iso, you need import the gpg key from [archzfs](https://github.com/archzfs/archzfs/wiki#using-the-archzfs-repository).
+Before build iso, you need import the gpg key for `pacman` from [archzfs](https://github.com/archzfs/archzfs/wiki#using-the-archzfs-repository).

     # pacman-key -r 5E1ABF240EE7A126
     # pacman-key --lsign-key 5E1ABF240EE7A126